Thrombus perviousness: Etymology

 Emilie Santos et al. introduced the term thrombus perviousness in 2016 to estimate thrombus permeability in ischemic stroke patients.
 Before, Mishra et al. used ‘residual flow within the clot’, and Frölich et al. used ‘antegrade flow across incomplete vessel occlusions’ to describe an estimate of thrombus permeability.
 Permeability is the physical measure of the ability of a material to transmit fluids over time.
 To measure thrombus permeability, one needs to measure contrast flow through a clot over time and the pressure drop caused by the occlusion, which is commonly not possible in the acute management of a patient with acute ischemic stroke.
 Current standard diagnostic protocol for acute ischemic stroke only requires single-phase imaging, visualizing the thrombus at a snapshot in time.
 Therefore, thrombus perviousness was introduced as a derivative measure of permeability.

 Measurement

+An axial non-contrast CT (NCCT) brain scan profile on a radiology workstation, providing the crucial baseline unenhanced density measurement used to calculate thrombus perviousness.

 The amount of contrast that seeps into a thrombus can be quantified by the density difference of thrombi between non-contrast computed tomography (NCCT) and CT angiography (CTA) images.
 Two measures for thrombus perviousness have been introduced: (1) the void fraction and (2) thrombus attenuation increase (TAI).